saklain-uxt/delta-demo2/README.md

 # delta-demo2
-this is my second demo
+this is my second demo.